A Good Pain Management Doctor in Phoenix, AZ?

 Health danger: Sitting too much

-The risk of was more than double for men who sat for at least five hours a day outside of work and didn't exercise very much compared with men who were physically active and sat for less than two hours a day, says the study's lead author … Read more on News10.net
+The risk of heart failure was more than double for men who sat for at least five hours a day outside of work and didn't exercise very much compared with men who were physically active and sat for less than two hours a day, says the study's lead author … Read more on News10.net

 Greg Hansen: Former UA, NFL QB Enke still stands tall